 *Pro tip: peel and cut banana into chunks and freeze overnight for a super smooth texture.

 Place all ingredients except greens in high speed blender.
 Blend until smooth.
 Place greens in and blend until they disappear.
 Enjoy!

-*update: we’ve since switched from spirulina to wheatgrass since possible concerns about certain spirulina suppliers and safety.
-The science on the benefits of wheatgrass is stronger and there are no concerns on safety to date.
+**update: we’ve since switched from spirulina to switching between wheatgrass and chlorella powders since possible concerns have been raised about certain spirulina suppliers and safety.
+The science on the benefits of both wheatgrass and chlorella is stronger and there are no concerns on safety to date.

 And now for the illustrated version: